-A professional guide to photographing environmental portraits
+A professional guide to shooting environmental portraits

 Environmental portraits are a great way for photographers to make money as they’re often in high demand by many businesses.
 While that may sound appealing, environmental portraits are not without their challenges.